 - Heat the oil in a large skillet over medium high.
 Add the onions and peppers and saute until onions are caramelized (about 7-10 minutes).

 - Salt and pepper the cod filets and nestle them into the skillet.
 Spoon some of the sauce over the filets, cover the skillet and raise the heat a bit to medium-low.
-Cook for 7-10 minutes or until the fish is flake apart easily.
+Cook for 7-10 minutes or until the fish flakes apart easily.

-- Drizzle lime juice over the fish and serve.
+- Squeeze lime juice over the fish and serve.
 Garnish with parsley if desired.